 Challenges to Bird Survival

 A key motivation for developing this website is to educate the public.
-To provide a learning environment, increase awareness, and increase motivation and involvement in one of the most critical ecological tipping points in modern times.
+To provide a learning environment, increase awareness, and motivate getting involved in one of the most critical ecological tipping points of modern times.
 In the reports below are stories of both disaster and success, opportunities and lost chances, and sadness.

 PBS REPORTS – The Ruffed Grouse – long-term ruffed grouse declines across Appalachia